-Do a backyard check
+Do a Backyard Check

-Take things down and lowThe addition of cushions to any space never fails to make even the toughest looking space, comfortable.
+The addition of cushions to any space never fails to make even the toughest looking space, comfortable.
 Floor cushions, poufs, and rugs make for a casual and informal setup that allows you to loosen up in your backyard.
 Add a low floor table to complete the look.
-If you have tall neighboring houses and buildings that overlook your outdoor space and you need privacy, a weatherproof curtain makes a reliable and stylish addition to complement your space.
+If you have tall neighboring houses and buildings that overlook your outdoor space and need privacy, a weatherproof curtain makes a reliable and stylish addition to complement your space.

-Got a view?
+Got a View?
 Use it!

-Shade your backyard
+Shade your Backyard

 While it's nice to sunbathe once in a while, it's not nice to get sunburned.
 Utilize your backyard even when it's raining or scorching hot.
-While an umbrella can provide some temporary shade, a better way to shade your backyard is to get sail shades, retractable awnings or canopy.
+While an umbrella can provide some temporary shade, a better way to shade your patio is to get sail shades, retractable awnings, or canopy.
 You can also get trees that have large leaf canopies to provide natural shade.
 Otherwise, you can have an oasis in the middle of your backyard by building a pergola or gazebo.

 Also, if you're not allergic to strong scents, add a natural fragrance to your garden by planting fragrant flowers and fruits.
-Not only will your backyard look colorful, you'll likely attract different species of birds and butterflies to create a sense of tranquility and calmness.
-This is where the services of a landscape designer come in handy and if you cannot afford to hire one, you can ask around your local nursery store for suggestions.
+Not only will your backyard look colorful, but you'll likely attract different species of birds and butterflies to create a sense of tranquility and calm.
+This is when the services of a landscape designer come in handy, and if you cannot afford to hire one, you can ask around your local nursery store for suggestions.

-Set the mood with lightsUse different types of lighting that illuminate different features of your backyard.
-Wall washers in different colors, string lights that add romance, Moroccan metal lanterns that evoke soft shadows when lighted, as well as pathways lights and step lights that all contribute in creating a relaxing backyard getaway.
+Use different types of lighting that illuminate various features of your backyard.
+Install wall washers in different colors, string lights that add romance, Moroccan metal lanterns that evoke soft shadows when lighted, as well as pathways lights and step lights that all contribute to creating a relaxing backyard getaway.

 You can also add a heated flooring or a hot tub to soothe your aching muscles.
 Don't let the cold weather hamper your lounging time in your backyard and dampen your spirits.

 After a long day at work, you may want to relax in a calm and quiet environment shielded from your neighbors.
 Check with your municipality on guidelines of fencing in your property.
 Add tall hedges and trees to cover your backyard and provide you privacy.
-If your local municipality does not allow for tall structures, you can use movable screens instead.
+If your local city does not allow for tall structures, you can use movable screens instead.

-Make your backyard invitingDon’t just settle with a concrete floor and a BBQ grill.
+Don't just settle with a concrete floor and a BBQ grill.
 You want to put in an effort by using different types of hardscape or adding visual interests to make your staycation in the comfort of your backyard.
-Visualize a space where you'll want to cozy up on weekends, do yoga, read a book or a just hang out after a stressful day at work.
+Visualize a space where you'll want to cozy up on weekends, do yoga, read a book, or hang out after a stressful day at work.
 When you can imagine that, make it happen.
 Add personal touches of your own

 Also in News